wlg1/wlg1.github.io/ch1.1.md

 [arrow from text to pics of shapes only, labeling which is body size and which is face length]

 We can represent the datapoints in this dataset as data points in a coordinate space, using the two features as axes:
+[Make dataset image: first row is face, second row is body, third row is data pt (combo of both) using #s, then show in coord sys on right.
+Then in 2nd image, turn all numbers into imgs, and again show in coordsys on right.]

+When labeling our coordinate space, if we keep only the images of unit 1, we get:
 <!---![Figure 2: Coordinate space](/cob/fig2.png) --->
 <img src="/cob/fig2.png" width="600" height="400">

 Every data point is a combination of [body size 1] and [face length 1].
 For instance, the data point (2, 0.5), which represents [cat pic], is a combination of [2 size body pic] and a [face length of 0.5].
 Note that [2 size body pic] = 2 * [body size 1] and [face length of 0.5] = 0.5 * [face length 1].
+[body size 1] is smaller than [body size 2]

 ![Figure 3: Linear Combination](/cob/fig3.PNG)